Stijn-Van-Ruymbeke/Stijn-Van-Ruymbeke.github.io/_publications/AI_model.md

 collection: publications
 category: manuscripts
 permalink: /publication/AI_model
-excerpt: 'In this work we outline a research project on the use of AI to detect and evaluate financially distressed companies by commercial courts'
+excerpt: 'In this work we outline a research project on the use of AI to detect and evaluate financially distressed companies by commercial courts.'
 date: 2025-07-01
 venue: 'SSRN (currently under review by a journal)'
 paperurl: 'https://dx.doi.org/10.2139/ssrn.5333322'